fabgraham/band-management-app/plan_docs/Implementation_Summary.md

    - Adjust font size with +/− buttons
    - Start auto-scroll with Play button
    - Navigate to previous/next songs with arrow buttons
-   - Edit song details (including lyrics) via three-dot menu
+   - Edit song details (including lyrics) via the three-dot edit shortcut that opens the form immediately
    - Manually scroll through lyrics
-   - Exit back to setlist with close button
+   - Exit back to setlist with the left arrow button in the header
 7. User performs entire setlist without leaving performance mode

 **Edit During Performance:**
-1. User taps three-dot menu in header
+1. User taps the three-dot button in the header
-2. ActionMenuModal opens with "Edit Song" option
-3. User taps "Edit Song"
-4. AddSongModal opens with all song fields pre-filled
+2. `AddSongModal` opens immediately in edit mode with all fields pre-filled and no title copy
-5. User edits lyrics or other details
+3. User edits lyrics or other song metadata
-6. User saves changes
+4. User saves changes
-7. Modal closes, performance view reloads with updated data
+5. Modal closes, performance view reloads with updated data
-8. User continues performing
+6. User continues performing

 ### Design Decisions